OriolAndres/news_risk/README.md

 #### Intermediate step

-Write regular expressions for each company to match company strings extracted from BOE.
+Write regular expressions for each company to match the company strings extracted from BOE.
 Patterns have been stored already in accounts/biz_meta_regex.csv.

 #### Get BOE
 ```python